 The 55-minute documentary highlights stories of nine exemplary peacebuilding performance practitioners and their reflections on key questions and dilemmas from the field.
-The documentary has played in thousands of venues around the world.
+The documentary has played in hundreds of venues around the world.

 Winner: SPIRIT OF PLACE AWARD